softwaresaved/esrc-software-study/Src/ESRC.md

 Research](https://gtr.ukri.org/) (GtR) data snapshot.
 The data is made available under an [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), and covers the period 01/01/73 to 01/01/30.
-The GtR data snapshot was downloaded from the GtR website on the 11/12/21 and corresponded to data last updated by UKRI on the 23rd November
+The GtR data snapshot corresponded to data last updated by UKRI on the 14th December 2021.
-2021.<!-- 28th October 2021.--><!-- 11/10/21 and corresponded to data last updated by UKRI on the 30th of September 2021. -->

-The data set contains 125,135 rows (after some data cleaning), where a row corresponds to the record of an award.
-In this data set 11,352 correspond to ESRC awards.
+The data set contains 126,198 rows (after some data cleaning), where a row corresponds to the record of an award.
+In this data set 11,414 correspond to ESRC awards.

 UK Research Councils were formed in different years (source: